The Complexity of Phylogeny Constraint Satisfaction Problems: Phylogeny Problems

+We say that $\Gamma$ is the \emph{template} or \emph{constraint language} of the problem CSP$(\Gamma)$.
 We now formulate phylogeny problems as constraint satisfaction problems.
 Let $\Phi=\{\phi_1,\dots,\phi_n\}$ be a finite set of phylogeny formulas.
 If $x_1,\dots,x_{k_i}$ are the variables of $\phi_i$, then we introduce a new relation symbol $R_i$ of arity $k_i$, and we write $\tau$ for the set of all these relation symbols.

 If $\Psi$ is an instance of $\Phyl(\Phi)$ with variables $V$, then we associate to $\Psi$ a $\tau$-structure $\Delta_\Psi$ with domain $V$ as follows.
 For $R \in \tau$ of arity $k$, the relation $R^{\Delta}$ contains the tuple $(y_1,\dots,y_k) \in V^k$ if and only if the instance $\Psi$ contains a formula $\psi$ that has been obtained from a formula $\phi \in \Phi$ by replacing the variables $x_1,\dots,x_k$ of $\phi$ by the variables $y_1,\dots,y_k \in V$.